Radda in Chianti · Tuscany

 The Land

 These hills have been cultivated for a thousand years.
-The same Sangiovese vines.
-The same olive groves.
-The same cypress sentinels standing guard along ancient boundaries.
+The same Sangiovese vines, the same olive groves, the same cypress along the old boundaries.
+Radda is the heart of Chianti Classico, the original zone, the only one permitted to carry the Gallo Nero on the label.

 The Stone